jodyhuntatx/ppdemo/README.md

 ## Starting The Demo
 To start the demo, execute `./1-start-demo.sh`
 This will bring up following services
-- puppet - Puppet Enterprise server
+- puppet - Puppet Standalone server
 - conjur - Conjur Server
 - conjurcli - Conjur cli to load policy and secret
-- dev-webapp
+- dev-webapp - Development node
-- pro-webapp
+- pro-webapp - Production node

 Conjur service is exposed on port 443 and puppet service is exposed on port 1443.
-Web console credentail is admin/Cyberark1.
+Web console credential is admin/Cyberark1.
 OS credential is root/Cyberark1.

 ## Running The Demo